 Australian British Chamber of Commerce, Deputy National Chair

 Prof. Sanci is a local GP at Sexual Health Victoria, and Chair of General Practice and Head of Department of General Practice and Primary Care at the University of Melbourne.
-She is also Chief GP Advisor to the Victorian Department of Health.
+She was previously Chief GP Advisor to the Victorian Department of Health.

 Prof. Sanci has over two decades of expertise in medical curriculum design, co-design methodologies, implementation science, evaluation, and clinical trials and cohort studies in primary care and online settings.
 Her specific research interests are about improving the health and wellbeing of children and young people through primary care and educational or workplace settings, and health services research to improve the consumer experience.
 She has a wide network of national and international research collaborators.